tpoisot/ms_evo_networks/maintext.md

 Arguably the biggest challenge faced by community ecologists is to understand, and predict, how ecosystem properties will change in the face of large-scale disturbance events.
-Ecosystems functions emerge from the identity of local species, and the way they interact, in a given environmental context.
+Ecosystems functions emerge from both the identity of local species, and the way they interact, in a given environmental context.
 Species range shift, micro-evolutionary changes, and rapid environmental variation, is therefore expected to